wubw/BinweiBlog/2018/the_personal_mba.rst

 * Courtesy
 * Respect

-Treating other people poorly sends a clear signal to everyone that you can't be trusted
+Treating other people poorly sends a clear signal to everyone that you can't be trusted.

 Humans are predisposed to look for behavioral causes.
 People will be more receptive to any request if you give them a reason why.
 Any reason will do.